SciFin-Team/SciFin/README.md

 Version 0.0.8 may lead to a small problem from pandas.
 If you get an error message such as:
 `ImportError: cannot import name 'urlencode' from 'pandas.io.common'`
-it is advised to install pandas version 1.0.3 using e.g. the command line
+it is advised to install pandas version 1.0.3 using e.g. the command line:
 `pip install pandas==1.0.3`.